Home

 1. In order to work without cussing, I HIGHLY recommend you remove the front bib, radiator, radiator support, drivers side apron and fender.
 Be prepared to break off the bolts holding the fender to the frame.
 You will need a 8mm x 1.25 tap and drill to fix them!
 I already had the body completely off so access was a breeze. :-)

-2. Now lets strip the front of the engine.
+3. Now lets strip the front of the engine.
 Remove the F alternator and tensioning bracket.
-Leave the lower bracket bolted to the block.
-This bracket will be used later as part of the power steering pump bracket.
+Remove the lower alternator support bracket bolted to the block.
+Save it in case you ever revert back to manual steering.
 See Fig. 3.

-3. Remove the 4 blade metal fan and pulley, then disconnect all coolant lines from the water pump.
-Remove the 4 bolts that hold the pump and remove it.
+4. Remove the 4 blade metal fan and pulley, then disconnect all coolant lines from the water pump.
+Remove the 4 bolts that hold the 1F water pump and remove it.

-5. Use a new gasket for the water pump.
+6. Install the new 2F water pump.
+Use a new gasket for it!
 Coat both sides with a THIN coat of silicone then bolt it up with the 4 10mm x 1.5 bolts.
-Remember to use anti seize on all the bolts and thread sealant on the very bottom bolt.
-It penetrates the water jacket!
+Remember to use anti seize on all three of the bolt threads and thread sealant on the very bottom bolt.
+This bolt penetrates the water jacket!

-6. Attach the two groove 2F water pump pulley temporarily to the water pump with a couple of 8mm x 1.25 bolts.
+7. Attach the two groove 2F water pump pulley temporarily to the water pump with a couple of short 8mm x 1.25 bolts.

-8. Put the truck in third or 4th gear, 4-hi and chock all 4 wheels.
+9. Put the truck in third or 4th gear, 4-hi and chock all 4 wheels.
 Use a large air impact gun or a LONG cheater bar, and start praying it comes off easily.
 Remember lefty loosy, righty tighty...
 If it doesn't come off easily (most don't), you will need to get creative...
-See step ten...
+See step eleven...

-9. Attach a pipe wrench EXACTLY as shown in Fig. 4 to the nut, making sure it is adjusted TIGHT!
-Make sure to chain it down!
-Now unplug the coil wire so the truck CANNOT start and just bump the starter.
+10. Attach a pipe wrench EXACTLY as shown in Fig. 4 to the nut, making sure it is adjusted TIGHT!
+The handle is pointed to the PASSENGER side!
+Make sure to chain it down securely!
+Now unplug the coil wire so the truck CANNOT start, and just bump the starter.
 The nut should spin right off!
 If it doesn't you may need to resort to heat...

-10. Once the nut is off, pull the F crank pulley using a puller.
+11. Once the nut is off, pull the F crank pulley using a puller.
 See Fig. 5 .
-(Note: You may need to tap the threaded holes to clean them up before threading in the puller bolts.
+(Note: You may need to tap the threaded holes in the pulley to clean them up before threading in the puller bolts.
 Use a 8mm x 1.25 tap for this.

 Fig. 6